 - If Trader B increases the leverage to 20x his unrealized P&L = 100 USDT, unrealized P&L% = 142.85%

-b) For cross margin mode, the position margin will always be calculated using the maximum leverage allowed under the current risk limit level for the particular coin (Example BTCUSD = 100x).
+b) For cross margin mode, the position margin will be calculated base on the leverage used for the particular coin.

 When traders finally closed their position, the P&L becomes realized and is recorded inside the Closed P&L tab within the Assets page.
 Unlike unrealized P&L, there are some major differences in the calculation.
 Below summarizes the differences between the unrealized P&L and closed P&L.